mwagaine/DataPortfolio/Data Engineering projects/2. CDC pipeline/README.md

     </li>
 </ol>

-Afterwards we need to create another endpoint, this time for the S3 bucket.
+Afterwards we need to create the endpoint for the S3 bucket.
 <ol>
     <li>Go the IAM Management Console and create a new role with a DMS use case, selecting the following policy:
     <br>